 |Create Date||April 21, 2017|

 High Efficiency Video Coding (HEVC) is an emerging standard designed for encoding and decoding video streams.
-It can be stored and delivered more efficiently and economically than such predecessors as the H.264 or MPEG-2 standards and delivers an average bit rate reduction of 50% over H.264 and delivers higher quality at the same bit rate.
-Demand for high quality video for a multitude of consumer-driven applications has driven this standard into prominence in the recent years.
+It can be stored and delivered more efficiently and economically than such predecessors as H.264 or MPEG-2 and delivers an average bit rate reduction of 50% over H.264 with higher quality at the same bit rate.
+Demand for high quality video for consumer-driven applications has driven this standard into prominence.

 This white paper from Interra details the technical issues around developing HEVC-based video codecs, including complexity, compression, quality and buffer analysis.